rubenqba/java-ml/readme.txt

 The Java Machine Learning Library readme documentation.

-This document covers the basic documentation of the library.
+This document covers the very basic documentation of the library.

 The Java Machine Learning Library is licensed under GNU-GPL.

 More elaborate documentation can be found on the web site http://java-ml.sourceforge.net/

 1. Overview
 =============